vectorgrp/vector-vscode-vcast/README.md

 # VectorCAST Test Explorer

-This extension supports interacting with VectorCAST/C++ test environments using the Test Explorer UI, as well as displaying code coverage as a margin decoration in C/C++ source editors.
+This extension supports interacting with VectorCAST/C++ test environments using the VS Code Test Explorer, as well as displaying code coverage as a gutter decoration in C/C++ source editors.

 ## Prerequisites

-You must have VectorCAST installed and licensed, and the installation directory must either be on the **system PATH**, set using the VECTORCAST_DIR environment variable or set using the extension option: **Vectorcast Installation Location** During extension activation, the prerequisites will be checked, and any errors reported in the VectorCAST Test Explorer output pane.
+You must have VectorCAST installed and licensed, and the installation directory must be on the **system PATH**, set using the VECTORCAST_DIR environment variable or set using the extension option: **Vectorcast Installation Location**.
+During extension activation, the prerequisites will be checked, and any errors reported in the VectorCAST Test Explorer output panel.

 You can check if VectorCAST is on your path by: